 I would advise students to connect with their campus career centers.
 Traditionally, every college campus has a career center.
 I would advise students to start there.

 Depending on their major, their department may also have a professional development center, career center or an internship coordinator.
-They can also utilize those resources as well.
+They can utilize those resources as well.
 But, I would definitely advise students to connect with the centralized career center, because they can help students with all majors find all different types of opportunities.

 I know it’s common for students to find internship opportunities at on-campus or virtual career fairs.
 Do you have any tips on how students can prepare for and make the most out of career fairs?